-By each Saturday starting from week 2 (October 2), you need to submit your answer to weekly Wrap Up questions.
+By each Saturday starting April 2, you need to submit your answer to weekly Wrap Up questions.
 They will be free response questions, which can be part of practice problems or learning objectives covered in the week.
+Instead, additional worksheets can be assigned.
 While you do not need to answer each question correctly, your responses must be meaningful and demonstrate effort and critical thinking to receive full credit.
 The grade on the day with the lowest score will be dropped from the final grade.